* SERVICES AVAILABLE*

 Receive Legal Advice, Guidance and/or Assistance with all matters of Family Law.

-At Family Legal Ease, in addition to mainstream Mediation, we focus on a Cooperative, or Holistic, approach to Family Law.
-The goal of our cooperative approach is to enable the parties to resolve conflicts amicably, with the least amount of animosity.
+At Family Legal Ease we focus on a Cooperative, or Holistic, approach to Family Law.
+The goal of our cooperative approach is to enable the parties to remain open to the option of resolving their conflicts amicably, with the least amount of animosity.
 Our cooperative approach attempts to reach resolution of a case or conflict at a minimal expense to the parties.
-Our approach provides the parties with the necessary information to enable them to make informed decisions in their case as well as assistance with the preparation of the required legal documents at all non-litigation stages of the case.
+We provide the parties with the necessary information to enable them to make informed decisions in their case as well as assistance with the preparation of the required legal documents at all stages of the case.
 Whatever approach you choose, the goal is amicability and cooperation instead of animosity and discord.

-* Please be advised that in either Mediation or Cooperative dissolution the attorney cannot represent both sides and acts as a neutral.
+* Please be advised that an attorney cannot represent both parties in a case.

 Member of AFCC